Our Team

 Dr. Burgess founded AETC with Dr. Carollynn Zimmers in 1993.
 Animal Emergency and Trauma Center is a 24 hour animal emergency hospital in Poulsbo.
 AETC serves areas as far East as Bainbridge Island, North to Kingston, South to Port Orchard and Gig Harbor and across the Hood Canal Bridge to Port Townsed and Port Angeles.
 Before starting the emergency animal hospital in Poulsbo, he worked as relief doctor for many veterinary hospitals in Kitsap County including Silverdale, Bremerton, Port Orchard, Bainbridge Island and Kingston.

-Amity MacKinnon, LVT | Technology and Operations Manager
+Amity MacKinnon, LVT | Hospital Director

 Amity MacKinnon became a licensed veterinary technician in 2000 and continued on to complete her bachelor’s degree in Veterinary Technology in 2002, becoming a veterinary technologist.
 Because of her husband’s military career, Amity has worked in veterinary medicine across the country, but her favorite discipline has always been emergency medicine.
-She has advanced throughout her career with AESC and is now a member of our leadership team as our Technology and Operations Manager.

 Amity enjoys hiking, running, skiing, and spending time with her husband John, and her kids, Mac and Emily.
 Their family live in Poulsbo with their dogs, cats, chickens, and bees.